wilmerojeda13/Book-Search-Engine/README.md

 ## Testing:
-You can test the project by cloning the repository and start the project by installing the dependencies using npm i, and the next step your going to go the terminal and type npm start to run the project.
+You can test the project by cloning the repository and start the project by installing the dependencies in the root folder of the project using npm i, and the next step your going to go the terminal and type npm start to run the project.

 ## Screenshot: